 Debunking some common school security myths

-Many people falsely assume that standard school walls will shelter them or their children from an active shooter.
+Many people falsely assume that standard school walls and doors will shelter them or their children from an active shooter.
 This couldn't be farther from the truth.
 A standard interior wall is constructed from two, half inch sheets of drywall with air between them.
 It has a 1 1/2" wide wood stud every 16 inches.
-Unfortunately as this VIDEO #1 clearly demonstrates, drywall provides no barrier to an AR-15 .223 bullet which easily passes through more than 25 sheets of drywall!
+Unfortunately as this VIDEO clearly demonstrates, standard walls and steel doors provide zero shelter from an active shooter!

 If I lock the classroom door the active shooter can not get into the classroom.
 This is obviously totally false.
 Standard door locks are not bullet resistant let alone bulletproof and can not stand up to forced entry by an active shooter.
-In order to keep an active shooter out of a classroom there must be a door block of some kind.
-Here are some very simple, inexpensive ideas for security door blocks that can help keep threats out of the classroom during lockdown.
+In order to keep an active shooter out of a classroom there must be a solid core door with a security door block of some kind.
+Here is very simple, inexpensive idea for a security door block that can help keep threats out of the classroom during school lockdown.

 If we put a metal detector at the entrance to our school that will take care of the problem.
 Well it depends.
 If you put a metal detector at an entrance you obviously must also have armed security at the metal detector to prevent any potential shooter from forcing their way into the school.
 Unless there are multiple entrances, each with metal detectors and armed security, this will cause long lines of students to form outside the school as they try to get in through the metal detector in the morning (think TSA security lines).
 This has the effect of moving the soft targets of any potential shooter from inside the school to outside the school where there is no security.
 Not a great idea unless there are multiple entrances with metal detectors and armed security, OR unless you have students in different grades arrive at different times in order to minimize the lines.
 This latter option may be a cost effective option worth considering.